Unlocking [CLS] Features for Continual Post-Training: Background

-In the era of PTMs, the main idea of many works seeks to modify the pre-trained weights slightly, to maintain the generalization strength and we can mainly divide these approaches into three.
+In the era of FMs, the main idea of many works seeks to modify the pre-trained weights slightly with post-training, to maintain the generalization strength and we can mainly divide these approaches into three.

-\paragraph{Learning Prototypical Classifiers.} These methods \cite{nmc, simplecil_aper} focus on learning a set of prototypical class representations, typically by computing class centroids or prototypes from the features of incremental classes.
-Given an input instance $\mathbf{x}$ with label $y \in \mathcal{Y}_b$, let $\phi(\mathbf{x})$ be its feature vector extracted by a pre-trained backbone.
-The class prototype $\mathbf{p}_y$ is defined as in \cref{eq:prototype} and instances are classified by measuring their distance to these prototypes in the feature space.
+\paragraph{Learning Prototypical Classifiers.} These methods~\cite{ranpac, nmc, simplecil_aper} focus on learning a set of prototypical class representations, typically by computing class centroids or prototypes from the features of incremental classes.
+Given an input instance $\mathbf{x}$ with label $y \in Y_t$, let $\Phi(\mathbf{x})$ be its feature vector extracted by a pre-trained backbone.
+Then, the class prototype~$\mathbf{p}_y$ is defined as

+and instances are classified by measuring their distance to these prototypes in the feature space.
 It is an efficient solution for simple class-incremental learning tasks by training only a classifier.
 However, these methods tend to rely too heavily on pre-trained knowledge and often fail to sufficiently adapt to new classes.
 This limits their effectiveness in more complex learning scenarios requiring feature-space reorganization.

-\paragraph{Learning Prompts.} This body of works \cite{l2p, dualprompt, codaprompt} construct and train a learnable pool of prompts that can be shared across all tasks to influence the self-attention process either from the input layer alone or across all layers.
+\paragraph{Learning Prompts.} This body of works \cite{l2p, dualprompt, codaprompt, hideprompt} construct and train a learnable pool of prompts that can be shared across all tasks to influence the self-attention process either from the input layer alone or across all layers.
 This prompt pool with a size of $M$ is denoted as $\mathcal{P} = \{P_1, P_2, \cdots, P_M\}$, where $P_j \in \mathbb{R}^{L_p \times d}$ represents a single prompt with token length $L_p$ and the same embedding size $d$ as image patch embedding~$\mathbf{x}_e$.
-Each prompt is paired with a trainable key vector $k_i \in \mathbb{R}^{d_k}$ encodes task-specific information while preserving the pre-trained backbone $\phi(\cdot)$, creating a set of key-prompt pairs $\{(k_1, P_1), (k_2, P_2), \cdots, (k_M, P_M)\}$.
-The training objective jointly optimizes prompts, keys, and classifier through \cref{eq:prompt-training} where $\ell(\cdot,\cdot)$ is cross-entropy loss measuring the discrepancy between the prediction and ground truth, $\gamma(\cdot,\cdot)$ measures cosine similarity between keys and queries, and $\lambda$ balances task performance against prompt selection efficacy.
+Each prompt is paired with a trainable key vector $k_i \in \mathbb{R}^{d_k}$ encodes task-specific information while preserving the pre-trained backbone $\Phi(\cdot)$, creating a set of key-prompt pairs $\{(k_1, P_1), (k_2, P_2), \cdots, (k_M, P_M)\}$.
+The training objective jointly optimizes prompts, keys, and classifier through